Holy Spirit And Remnant Believers

 Holy Spirit power is a must for the remnant believers.
 They know they need both the Word of God and the Spirit of God.
 Some value the Holy Spirit and some don’t.
 Not everyone is like you.
 Some embrace the Holy Spirit and others reject him.

-It’s encouraging when you see Christian leaders value the ministry of the Holy Ghost as much as Jesus did.
+It’s encouraging when you see Christian leaders value the ministry of the Holy Spirit as much as Jesus did.
 After Christ’s resurrection, he spent 40 days ministering to his disciples about things pertaining to the Kingdom of God.
 I’m convinced He was going over the restoration of all things and their part in manifesting the Kingdom of God on earth.
 The “restoration of all things” is foundational in the Book of Acts (Acts 3:19-21).
-To accomplish the task of world evangelism, advancing kingdom culture and success in ministry would require the baptism of the Holy Ghost.
+To accomplish the task of world evangelism, advancing kingdom culture and success in ministry would require the baptism of the Holy Spirit.
 Jesus made it clear that his world changers and history makers should not attempt to take the gospel into the world before their endowment of power from on high (Acts 1:8).
 He knew there would be spiritual and natural opposition at every turn.

 COMMITMENT TO THE CAUSE

 Taking the gospel to the world is not a Sunday morning church activity.
 It requires something called commitment to the cause by sold-out disciples of Christ.
 Some of these disciples we call remnant believers.
 Remnant believers are not like everyone else and not everyone is part of the remnant.
 Remnant believers are those rare breed of highly committed and faithful warriors that refuse to shrink back into apathy, lukewarmness, and carnality.
 You won’t find them compromising their faith for thirty pieces of silver or missing a church service because it’s raining outside.
 They don’t lose focus, are bold in spirit and remain faithful even when the devil attacks.